It’s Sidney Lumet’s birthday. Here are many excerpts from his classic and invaluable film-making handbook Making Movies:

 I know that decision to reveal the part of himself that the character required was painful for him.
 But he’s a dedicated actor as well as a dedicated man.
 And … yes, Paul is a shy man.
 And a wonderful actor.
 And race car driver.
 And gorgeous.

-When we first met, on Long Day’s Journey, she was living in John Barrymore’s former house in Los Angeles.
+When [Katharine Hepburn and I] first met, on Long Day’s Journey, she was living in John Barrymore’s former house in Los Angeles.
 I stepped through the doors of what seemed to me a fifty-foot living room.
 She stood at the opposite end of the room and started toward me.
 We’d covered about half the distance when she said, “When do you want to start rehearsal?”
 (No “Hello” or “How do you do?”)
 “September nineteenth,” I said.
 “I can’t start till the 26th,” she said.
 “Why?”
 I asked.
 “Because then,” she said, “you’d know more about the script than I would.”

 Funny, charming, but she meant it.
 It was perfectly all right with me if she knew more about the character.
 After all, she was going to play it, and I had a lot of other things to think about.
 But the challenge was unmistakable, and I could see trouble down the road.